yapplabs/ember-modal-dialog/README.md

 Property              | Purpose
 --------------------- | -------------
-`translucentOverlay`  | Indicates translucence of overlay, toggles presence of `translucent` CSS selector `target`              | Element selector, element, or Ember View reference for that serves as the reference for modal position (default: `'body'`)
-`onClose`               | The action handler for the dialog's `onClose` action.
+`translucentOverlay`  | Indicates translucence of overlay, toggles presence of `translucent` CSS selector `onClose`               | The action handler for the dialog's `onClose` action.
 This action triggers when the user clicks the modal overlay.
 `onClickOverlay`      | An action to be called when the overlay is clicked.
 If this action is specified, clicking the overlay will invoke it instead of `onClose`.
 `clickOutsideToClose` | Indicates whether clicking outside a modal *without* an overlay should close the modal.
 Useful if your modal isn't the focus of interaction, and you want hover effects to still work outside the modal.
 `renderInPlace`       | A boolean, when true renders the modal without wormholing or tethering, useful for including a modal in a style guide
-`attachment`          | A string of the form 'vert-attachment horiz-attachment', e.g. `'middle left'` (see "Positioning" section below)
-`targetAttachment`    | A string of the form 'vert-attachment horiz-attachment', e.g. `'middle left'` (see "Positioning" section below)
 `containerClass`     | CSS class name(s) to append to container divs.
 Set this from template.
 `containerClassNames` | CSS class names to append to container divs.
 This is a concatenated property, so it does **not** replace the default container class (default: `'ember-modal-dialog'`.
 If you subclass this component, you may define this in your subclass.)
 `overlayClass`       | CSS class name(s) to append to overlay divs.
 Set this from template.